aws-samples/config-resource-compliance-dashboard/README.md

 - `ACCOUNT_ID` is the AWS account ID where you installed the dashboard.
 - `QUICKSIGHT_DATASOURCE_ROLE` is the value of the output `QuickSightDataSourceRole` from the CloudFormation template.

-**Remember to delete that statement from the KMS resource policy when you destroy or redeploy the dashboard resources.**

 ### Installation on dedicated Dashboard account